🔍 공개 퀴즈 검색

 Checkpoints in cell cycle:

-1. Prevent errors, ensure proper division ✓
+1. Prevent errors in division ✓

 2. Speed up division